IOCOTech/React-Native-Framework/README.md

 ## Contributing

-Contributing to this documentation is always appreciated so if you found something useful to add, create a pull request for the readme file.
+Contributing to this documentation is always appreciated so if you found something useful to add, create a pull request (see steps below illustrating how to make any contributions).
 Code pull requests are welcome for major changes, please open an issue first to discuss what you would like to change.

 ### How to contribute